livecodelife/fareharbor_external_api/README.md

 ## Usage

 The FareHarbor External API Gem is a wrapper for the FareHarbor External API.
-Each endpoint returns data only for companies that the affiliate / API-user has permission to access.
+Each endpoint returns data for companies associated with an affiliate or that the API-user has permission to access.

+All endpoints are rooted at `https://fareharbor.com/api/external/v1/`.

+To see the full JSON output that each endpoint returns, please visit our [endpoint documentation.](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md)

 #### Single Company

-To access a single company and find data pertaining to that company, you can use the find method.
+To access a single affiliate company, you can use the find method.
+This will return a single company object.
 For ease of use, it is recommended that you save the result to a variable.

-`company = FH::Companies.find('<company shortname goes here>')`
+`company = FH::Companies.find('<company shortname>')`

-Now you have the ability to call methods on the affiliate variable.
-For example

-`company.items('<company shortname goes here>')`

-Is the equivalent of:

-`FH::Company.items('<company shortname goes here>')`

-#### All Companies

-To access a list of all affiliate companies, use the all method:

-`FH::Companies.all`
+You can now call methods on that company object to retrieve data about the company.
+Here is a sample method being called on the company object after is has been saved as variable:

+`company.items`

+If you know the company shortname and name, you can also manually create an instance of a company.
+Please note that if you choose to instantiate a company this way, you will need to pass in your data as a hash indicating the company shortname and name:

+`company = FH::Company.new({shortname: '<company shortname>', name: '<company name>'})`

+Please see the 'paths' sections below for a full list of methods that can be called on a company object.

 ### Paths

-All endpoints are rooted at `https://fareharbor.com/api/external/v1/`.

-Use the methods below to access JSON data corresponding with each endpoint:
+Use the methods below to access affiliate company data:

 `GET /companies/`

-Returns a list of all companies for which you have permission to create bookings;
-note that this may include companies that have no bookable availabilities.
+Returns all companies belonging to an affiliate.
+Data is returned as an array of company objects.
+You can call methods on each company object in the array to return specific company data; note that this may include companies that have no bookable availabilities.

 Method:

-    FH::Companies.all
+    company = FH::Companies.all

-Example response:
+Company Attributes:

+* shortname
+* name

+    company.shortname

+    name
      [
         {
           "shortname": "hawaiianadventures",